sayzlim/sayzlim.github.io/source/_posts/2013-09-20-contexts-manage-mac-windows.md

 What exactly is the difference?

 Application Switcher only shows the number of active applications.
-If they’re available in Dock, you can view all of them by pressing `Command+Tab`.
+If they’re available in Dock, you can view all of them by pressing `Command-Tab`.
 As for Window Switcher, you can only see the active windows.
 If you have four active Finder windows, they’re all visible in Contexts.

 Both of them can be used together to tame all your active applications and windows.